 - responding to questions and situations unique to the district

-- critiquing written products
+- critiquing and formatting written products

 - keeping abreast of client state requirements